-In our new Just Back From series, Newmarket Holidays long haul product manager, Mandy McGlade, describes her adventure to the national parks of Western USA.
+In our new Staff Stories series, Newmarket Holidays long haul product manager, Mandy McGlade, describes her adventure to the national parks of Western USA.
 From the natural marvels of Zion National Park to the bright lights of Vegas, here’s what she got up to on the exhilarating tour.

 The national parks of Western USA have been on my wish-list for as long as I can remember, so to say I was excited for this trip was an understatement.
 I love to travel and would do it all the time if I could.
 Fortunately, I have the best job, travelling the world and creating tours to wish-list destinations.